hhandika/cafq/README.md

 [![Build Status](https://www.travis-ci.com/hhandika/fastq-merger.svg?branch=main)](https://www.travis-ci.com/hhandika/fastq-merger)

 CaFq is a command-line tool to concat fastq reads.
 The runtime is slower than concatenating gunzipped fastq files using the `cat` command, such as: `cat file_L001_R1.fastq.gz file_L002_R1.fastq.gz > file_R2.fastq.gz`.
-The app, however, allows for batch concatenating fastq files in nested directories with minimal effort (zero Bash coding skill needed) and a better control over your files (less chance to make mistakes that can cause losing data).
-The final file is typically smaller than `cat`.
+The app, however, allows for batch concatenating fastq files in nested directories with minimal effort (zero Bash coding skill needed) and a better control over your files (minimal chance making mistakes that can cause losing data).
+The final file is typically smaller than using the `cat` command.

 ## Installation